Studying System-Level Care Coordination Among Hospitals, Communities and Public Health Agencies

 Rizzo J, Chen J, Laurich C, Santos A, Martinsen B, Ryan M, Gunnarsson C. Racial Disparities in PAD Related Amputation Rates among Native Americans and Non-Hispanic Whites: Analysis of Health Care Cost and Utilization Project Database.
 Journal of Health Care for the Poor and Underserved.
 2018; 29(2):782-800.

-See below for current and upcoming HAPPY Lab news and events
+See current and upcoming HAPPY Lab news and events

 Aita received the AHRA R36 award on her dissertation: Understanding Frequent EMS Users in D.C.
 Health Care System: Evidence from Medicaid Claims Data.
 Congratulations!

 Congratulations, Dr. Benjenk!
 Ivy successfully defended her dissertation: Mental Health and Mental Health Services During the COVID-19 Pandemic.

 Benjenk I, Franzini L, Roby D, Chen J. Disparities in Audio-only Telemedicine Use among Medicare Beneficiaries during the COVID-19 pandemic.
 Medical Care.
 In Press.